celiopassos/linear-algebra-done-right-solutions/Chapter 03 - Linear Maps/3E - Products and Quotients of Vector Spaces.md

 Because $T$ is function, if $(v, w), (v, \hat{w}) \in \operatorname{graph of} T$ then $w = \hat{w}$.
 This, together with $(1)$ and $(2)$, implies that $T(v_1 + v_2) = Tv_1 + Tv_2$.
-Hence $T$ satiesfies the additivity property of linear maps.
+Hence, $T$ satisfies the additivity property of linear maps.
 Similarly, $T$ satisfies the homogeneity property.
 Therefore, $T$ is indeed a linear map.